Skip to content

 Returns:

-where token_usage is a TokenUsage dict with optional keys:
+TokenUsage dict with optional keys ``input_tokens``,

 Raises: